taeber/a2lang/README.md

     -> [n: byte]
 ```

+### Lack of automatic storage

 It is vital to note that local variables (including arguments) do not have
 automatic storage like in C. This means that recursion is not generally
 supported; rather, it can be done, but you have to manage your own stack.
 This was done to make it easier to access locals when writing inline assembly.

-If implementing a subroutine in assembly, you can access the return value by
+When implementing a subroutine in assembly, you can access the return value by
 using its qualified name, such as in: `LDA Println.n`.
-Furthermore, the 6502 stack is hardwired to be the First Page and is therefore
-only 256 bytes, so the recursion depth would be seriously limited.
+Furthermore, the 6502 stack is hardwired to be the First Page (`$100-1FF`) and is therefore only 256 bytes, so the recursion depth would be seriously limited.

 ## Arithmetic